-To date, Ansaldo STS has commissioned or is working on High Speed Lines in the following countries: Belgium, China, France, Germany, Italy, South Korea, Spain, UK.
+To date, Ansaldo STS has commissioned or is working on High Speed Lines in the following countries: Belgium, China, France, Germany, Italy, Morocco, South Korea, Spain, UK.

 Ansaldo STS can carry out the activities of design, construction, test, commissioning, system engineering, system integration, project management, operation, maintenance and project financing of complete High Speed lines or any of its subsystems.
 Ansaldo STS may also act as lead or main contractor or partner for overall transportation systems, including complete High Speed Railway Systems such as the Italian High Speed network.

 System Integration activities include the supply of Traction Power, Power Supply, SCADA, Permanent Way, Telecommunications, Security, Automatic Fare Collection, Depot, Control and Maintenance Centres, Signalling, Rolling Stock, etc.